The Estonian taxation system

 .
 Either way, business owners must know from the start if they will produce, sell and/or provide VAT-taxable goods, respectively services and comply with the accounting requirements imposed in this country.

-Estonia VAT registration steps
+Estonia VAT registration steps in 2021

 - the owner must establish if the company is required to register for the VAT, in accordance with the projected annual taxable turnover;